SaadAhmad123/sitemate-test/README.md

 // Get Delete issue
 yarn client delete --id <the record id> --port <Check the port int the backend app, by default it is 3000>
 ```

+Improvement:

+- Add field validation in the API